Cinema of Mexico: Nuevo Cine Mexicano (New Mexican Cinema)

-In the latest years it was noticed the increasing success of a group of Mexicans in Hollywood cinema, specially with directors Alfonso Cuaron, Alejandro Gonzalez Inarritu and Guillermo del Toro as well as cinematographer Emmanuel Lubezki.
+In recent years the increasing success of a group of Mexicans in Hollywood cinema was noted, specially with directors Alfonso Cuarón, Alejandro González Iñárritu and Guillermo del Toro as well as cinematographer Emmanuel Lubezki.
 All three directors had won both the Academy Award and the Golden Globe for Best Director and Lubezki won both prizes for Best Cinematography for three consecutive years.
 The 3 directors have frequently been cited as the "Three Amigos of Cinema", while Lubezki's innovative style of cinematography made critics often call him one of the greatest directors of photography of all time.